configcat/terraform-provider-configcat/docs/index.md

 # ConfigCat Feature Flags Provider

-Manage features and change your software configuration using [https://configcat.com](ConfigCat feature flags), without the need to re-deploy code.
+Manage features and change your software configuration using [ConfigCat feature flags](https://configcat.com), without the need to re-deploy code.
 A 10 minute trainable dashboard allows even non-technical team members to manage application features.
 Supports A/B testing, soft launching or targeting a specific group of users first with new ideas.
 Deploy any time, release when confident.
 Open-source SDKs enable easy integration with any web, mobile or backend application.

 ConfigCat Feature Flags Provider allows you to configure and access ConfigCat resources via [ConfigCat Public Management API](https://api.configcat.com/).